Herbert Sobel: Military career

 The situation escalated while the regiment was stationed in Aldbourne, Wiltshire, England in October 1943.
 Sobel initiated court-martial proceedings against Winters over Winters' failure to carry out conflicting latrine inspection orders Sobel had given him.
 This caused the sentiment against Sobel to finally boil over: "Sobel had authority over the men [but] Lieutenant Winters had their respect.
 They were bound to clash," Stephen E. Ambrose wrote in Band of Brothers.
 This conflict prompted all but three of the non-commissioned officers in Easy Company to attempt to resign their ranks in protest.
 As a result, Colonel Robert Sink, the regimental commander, set aside Winters' court-martial, and after furiously berating his NCOs for the attempted mutiny, replaced Sobel with Lieutenant Thomas Meehan as commander of Easy Company.

 Sink subsequently assigned Sobel to command an airborne school in Chilton Foliat, Wiltshire, which would provide jump training for non-combat personnel in preparation for the invasion of France.
 By June 1944, Sobel and his staff had trained more than 400 men through the five practice jumps necessary to qualify as parachutists.
 On D-Day, Sobel parachuted into Normandy with the rest of the 101st Airborne Division as commander of the 506th's service company.
 Immediately after landing, Sobel assembled four men and destroyed a German machine gun nest with grenades before joining the rest of the division near Carentan.

 Sobel spent the remainder of the war as a staff officer in the 506th, and was appointed the regiment's S-4 (logistics officer) on March 8, 1945.
 Sobel remained in the Army Reserve after the war, eventually retiring at the rank of lieutenant colonel.

 Later life and death

 After his service in World War II, Sobel returned to Chicago, where he worked as a credit manager for a telephone equipment company.
 He married Rose, a former military nurse from South Dakota whose Catholicism was disapproved of by Sobel's Jewish family.
 They raised three sons, who attended church weekly with Rose before their parents' divorce.

 In 1970, Sobel shot himself in the head with a small-caliber pistol in an attempted suicide.
 The bullet entered his left temple, severing his optic nerves and rendering him blind.
 Soon afterward, he began living at a Veterans Administration assisted-living facility in Waukegan, Illinois, where he died on September 30, 1987; the death certificate listed malnutrition as the cause of death.
-No memorial service was held.
+A private memorial service was held at Piser-Weinstein Menorah Chapel in Chicago.